LIP-Computing/os_restful_client/README.md

 Python openstack client which interacts with the OS restful api directly.

 **Project and user management is supported:**
- * List
+ * List elements.
- * Show
+ * Show details of a single element.
- * Create single or bunch of elements, using attributes in command line or in a file
+ * Create single or bunch of elements, using attributes in command line or a file (json|yaml).
- * delete single or bunch of elements, using attributes in command line or in a file
+ * Delete single or bunch of elements, using attributes in command line or a file (json|yaml).

+**Command execution messages can be show in json or table format by using the --output parameter** (see Usage)

 ## Configuration
 The client requires the following environment variables: